eecs485staff/primer-spec/docs/DEV_README.md

 [Jest](https://jestjs.io/) is also available for writing unit and integration tests.

+To analyze JS dependencies and investigate how much each dependency and file contributes to the final JS bundle size, run `script/server`, then visit http://localhost:4000/report.html.

 ## Demo pages

 To test Primer Spec functionality, the repository features several different demo pages.
 (This repository is itself a Jekyll site!)